Introduction

 Rewards

 The idea of rewards is essential since it will augment the introduced structure and processes.
-The provision of bonuses, work-life balances, additional pay, and health insurance cover are some of the evidence-based practices associated with successful business firms (Black & La Venture, 2017).
+The provision of bonuses, work-life balances, additional pay, and health insurance coverage are some of the evidence-based practices associated with successful business firms (Black & La Venture, 2017).
 Since the company seeks to become more productive and profitable, the available rewards should be aligned to the wider structure and strategic direction.
 For example, individuals who are more creative and capable of providing solutions to existing challenges while relating positively with their colleagues should be prioritized when providing the intended benefits.

 People

 A new approach to the people concept in my company is crucial to support and sustain the targeted culture change.
 The HR department will have a role to align the established policies with the ability to pursue the above strategic direction.
 The leaders should ensure that the notions of openness and flexibility become the guidelines.
-When all the followers receive the best support and HR empowerment, they will find it easier to manage emerging conflicts, introduce better ways of completing their tasks and become self-driven (Galbraith, 2002).
+When all the followers receive the best support and HR empowerment, they will find it easier to manage emerging conflicts, introduce better ways of completing their tasks, and become self-driven (Galbraith, 2002).
 Managers will be willing to learn from their respective workers and vice-versa.
 The result is that the company will improve its overall performance and achieve its goals much faster.

 Plan for Implementing the Intended Change